hcorrada/IntroDataSci/materials/lectures/TreeMethods/TreeMethods.md

 Regression Trees
 =================

-In R, built with similar API as linear models
+In R, built with similar interface as linear models

 ```r